 Page 5: Motivation for Studying in Japan

 Keep in mind as you fill in this section that you want to have a theme to your application and every answer in this form, as well as in your Field of Study and Research Program Plan must revolve around that theme to create the strongest application possible and beat out the competition.
 Every answer you write should help persuade the reviewers that you are the best candidate for the scholarship and have a unique strength that you can offer.
+So, do not just write the first thing that comes to mind.
+Approach these questions strategically to give yourself the best chance possible of success.

 You could say something like, “I had always been interested in Japanese culture and art since watching Doraemon cartoons as a child, but my interest became serious when I learned about . . .”